Caution warranted as Texas continues to experience hot and dry conditions - NewsBreak

 Texas A&M Forest Service has also positioned 40 aircraft at 17 airports across the state to respond to wildfire incidents.
 Texas A&M Forest Service does not own any aviation resources but instead uses federal aviation contracts through the U.S. Forest Service and Bureau of Land Management for all firefighting aircraft.

-“We need Texans to prevent wildfires from occurring under these conditions,” said Emily Wall, Texas A&M Forest Service Chief Operating Officer of Forest Resource Protection.
+“We need Texans to prevent wildfires from occurring under these conditions,” Emily Wall, Texas A&M Forest Service Chief Operating Officer of Forest Resource Protection, stated in the press release.
 “It is imperative that everyone remains diligent with any activity that may cause a spark and check with local officials for burn bans or other restrictions.”

 There are currently 224 counties under a burn ban — the most the state has seen since Oct 24, 2011.
 During periods of drought and high wildfire danger, a county judge or commissioner’s court may enact a burn ban to protect the public and prevent human caused wildfires.